GLOBAL MARKETS-European bank bailout soothes anxious markets

 simply won't be able to sustain undervalued levels for long."

-as high as 109.11 yen per dollar - its strongest in seven weeks
+high as 109.11 yen per dollar - its strongest in seven weeks,

 week, pressured by a sharp drop in U.S. Treasury yields to